freemansoft/Adafruit-Trinkey-CircuitPython/Indicator-Light-neopixel/README.md

 `#<led><red><green><blue>-<time in msec>\n`

-New commands completely replace the previous patterns.
+New command set completely replace the previous patterns.
 The command is terminated by a new line `\n`

 The different parts of a command string are as followed
 | paramter | function | notes |